Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Royal Botanic Garden

-Before you leave the garden, visit the Shrine of Remembrance.
-It is free to enter and open from 10am daily.
-Even if it’s not open when you arrive, it’s worth taking in the building itself and the view from the top of the stairs back over the CBD.
+Before you leave, visit the Shrine of Remembrance.
+It’s free to enter and open from 10am daily.
+Even if it’s not open when you arrive, the building itself and the view back over the CBD from the top of the stairs are worth the stop.

-Ok, make your way back to Flinders Street Station and let’s jump on the Sandringham train to make our way to Brighton Beach and see the famous Bathing Boxes.
+Make your way to Flinders Street Station and jump on the Sandringham train to Brighton Beach.

 Brighton Beach Bathing Boxes

-The trip from Flinders Street to the bathing boxes takes about 25 minutes on the train, followed by a very scenic 15-minute walk.
-Leave the train at Brighton Beach for a short walk to Foreshore Reserve, which has a fantastic view of the city skyline in the distance.
+The trip from Flinders Street takes about 25 minutes on the train, followed by a 15-minute walk.
+Leave the train at Brighton Beach and walk to Foreshore Reserve, which has a good view of the city skyline in the distance.

-Walk along the foreshore to Dendy Beach, which is where the Bathing Boxes start.
-The 82 colourful boxes that sit on the sand looking out over Port Phillip Bay are another of Victoria’s iconic sites.
+Walk along the foreshore to Dendy Beach, where the Bathing Boxes begin.
+The 82 colourful boxes sitting on the sand looking out over Port Phillip Bay are one of Victoria’s most photographed spots.
+These are very valuable pieces of real estate — one recently sold for over $300k.

 St Kilda Beach

-St Kilda is Melbourne’s most popular beachside suburb.
-It’s been Melbourne’s playground since the early 1900s when trams began delivering Melburnians here in droves.
+St Kilda is Melbourne’s most popular beachside suburb, drawing locals since the early 1900s when trams first started running here.

-Architecture lovers will enjoy much about St Kilda starting with the Edwardian styled St Kilda Pavilion, at the end of St Kilda Pier is reminiscent of the English pier pavilions.
-The Pavilion was rebuilt after a fire in 2003 had destroyed it.
+Architecture lovers will enjoy the Edwardian-style St Kilda Pavilion at the end of the pier, which was rebuilt after a fire destroyed it in 2003.

-On a Sunday a St Kilda Market lines the esplanade from 10am-4pm.
-This is a great spot to pick up high-quality Australian souvenirs.
+On Sundays, the St Kilda Market runs along the esplanade from 10am-4pm.
+A good spot to pick up quality Australian souvenirs.

 Eureka Skydeck

-There are a number of additional experiences here, including the Edge, a VR Plank experience and even cocktails in the clouds.
+There are extras here including the Edge, a VR Plank experience and cocktails in the sky if that’s your thing.

 Day 3 – Shopping and Art

-We will begin in Bourke Street Mall, which runs between Elizabeth Street and Swanston Street.
-Keep your eye out for The Public Purse, a sculpture by Simon Perry just outside the old Post office which is now a H&M store.
-The purse is a popular meeting spot for locals.
+Start in Bourke Street Mall, between Elizabeth Street and Swanston Street.
+Look out for The Public Purse, a sculpture by Simon Perry just outside the old Post Office, now an H&M store.
+It’s a popular meeting spot for locals.

-The mall is also home to some beautiful old arcades – enter the Royal Arcade and make your way around to the Block Arcade which exits on Collins Street.
-The architecture and the interesting small stores make these a must.
+The mall is also home to some beautiful old arcades.
+Walk through the Royal Arcade and make your way around to the Block Arcade, which exits on Collins Street.
+The architecture and the small independent stores make both worth slowing down for.

-Chapel Street – Boutique shops and a must for fashion lovers, this strip is about 2.5km and straddles South Yarra, Prahran, and Windsor.
-True shoppers will want to walk the whole length of Chapel Street.
+Chapel Street: for fashion lovers, this strip runs about 2.5km across South Yarra, Prahran and Windsor.
+Serious shoppers will want to walk the whole length.

-Brunswick Street and Smith Street – If your taste leans a little to the alternative, Brunswick Street in Fitzroy is a brilliant spot to wander.
+Brunswick Street and Smith Street: if your taste leans alternative, Brunswick Street in Fitzroy is a great spot to wander.
 Fashion, bookshops, cafes and bars.

 Markets in Melbourne

-On a short visit, you won’t have time to visit too many markets, but there are some popular ones to choose from.
+On a short visit you won’t have time to hit too many markets, but here are the best options.

-Prahran Market in South Yarra – Considered by many as the best food market in Melbourne, so if you miss Queen Victoria Market, this is a good choice.
-Arrive hungry, grab something delicious to eat and enjoy the live music on weekends.
+Prahran Market in South Yarra: widely regarded as the best food market in Melbourne.
+Arrive hungry, grab something good to eat and enjoy the live music on weekends.
 Open Tue, Thur-Sun 7am-5pm.

-South Melbourne Market – This large indoor market is much loved by locals and along with being a great food market, it has plenty of fashion, jewellery and gifts.
-Take the number 96 tram from Bourke Street, the tram stops a one-minute walk from the market entry.
-It’s open Friday – Sunday + Wednesday from 8am-4pm.
+South Melbourne Market: a large indoor market much loved by locals.
+Great food alongside fashion, jewellery and gifts.
+Take the number 96 tram from Bourke Street, one minute from the market entry.
+Open Friday-Sunday and Wednesday, 8am-4pm.

-The Rose Street Artists Market in Fitzroy– I always try to pop by this market on my visits.
-All the stalls here offer handmade original products.
-Open weekends from 10am-4pm.
+The Rose Street Artists Market: I always try to pop by on my visits.
+Every stall sells handmade original products.
+Open weekends 10am-4pm.

-Direct Factory Outlets South Wharf (DFO) – a large outlet centre with 120 shops.
-If you are a bargain hunter wanting to shop up a storm, you might want to include this.
+Direct Factory Outlets South Wharf (DFO): a large outlet centre with 120 shops.
+Personally, I was a little underwhelmed and found better bargains at the Spencer Street outlet centre.
 Open 10am-6pm daily.
-Personally, I was a little underwhelmed and thought there were better bargains at Spencer Street outlet centre.

-If you have not spent the entire day shopping or you are just not much a shopper, I suggest you pop into the National Gallery of Victoria where you can view the permanent collection for free!
-If you would like to focus on Australian art, make your way back over the bridge to The Ian Potter Centre: NGV Australia, Fed Square.
+If you haven’t spent the entire day shopping, or shopping just isn’t your thing, head to the National Gallery of Victoria where the permanent collection is free.
+If you want to focus on Australian art specifically, cross back over the bridge to the Ian Potter Centre: NGV Australia at Fed Square.

 Melbournes Best Night tours